 IPC Background

 Here some of the historical background and context of IPC is presented, laying the foundations for present-day investigations.
-This text is drawn from the ‘OSF Pre-Registration Content’ prepared for the proposed study to take place in 2024.
+This text is drawn from the ‘OSF Pre-Registration Content’ prepared for the first OSF study that took place in 2024.

 Inductive Pulse Charging derives from the original work of Daniel Cook in the 1860s and substantially expanded by the investigations and observations of Nikola Tesla in the 1880s on the behavior of high-frequency oscillators and pulsed DC systems.
 On the assumption that the energy originated from the sun, he termed the effects ‘radiant’ which has remained in use ever since for those working in this area, and as a convenient label to contrast effects derived from conventional AC or non-unidirectional pulsed systems.